akontsevich/QML-Coding-Guide/README.md

 The main purpose for this order is to make sure that the most intrinsic properties of a type is always the most visible one in order to make the interface easier to digest at a first glance.
-So I prefer this attributes order where
+So I prefer such an attributes order where
 [QGC coding style](https://github.com/mavlink/qgroundcontrol/blob/master/src/QmlControls/QGCButton.qml)
-is a good example.
+is a very good organization example.

 ## Signal Handler Ordering